mrmorais/USACHN-trade-war/README.md

 - South China Morning Post ["The US-China trade war has been a boon for Brazil's soybean farmers.
 But can they keep up with Chinese demand?"](https://www.scmp.com/business/companies/article/3010480/us-china-trade-war-has-been-boon-brazils-soybean-farmers-can)
 - Council on Foreign Relations ["Will There Be Winners in the U.S.-China Trade War?"](https://www.cfr.org/article/will-there-be-winners-us-china-trade-war)

+## Datasource

+All data used on this project were provided by [OEC (The Observatory of Economic Complexity)](https://atlas.media.mit.edu/en/) MIT media laboratory and are licensed under Creative Commons Attribution-ShareAlike 3.0 Unported License.

+We're using the [Standard International Trade Classification](https://en.wikipedia.org/wiki/Standard_International_Trade_Classification) to classify exports and imports goods.

 ## Contributors